sphinx-doc/sphinx/Doc-3k/library/pickle.rst

 * Protocol version 2 was introduced in Python 2.3.
 It provides much more efficient pickling of new-style classes.

-Refer to PEP 307 for more information.
+Refer to :pep:`307` for more information.

 If a *protocol* is not specified, protocol 0 is used.
 If *protocol* is specified as a negative value or :const:`HIGHEST_PROTOCOL`, the highest protocol version